sjcallan/youtubee/README.md

 Description:

 Access a users YouTube feed easily through ExpressionEngine without needing to use OAuth.
-Something else.

 -----------------------------------

 Installation Instructions:

-- Upload the /youtubee folder to your expressionengine/third_party folder
+- Upload the /youtubee folder to your system/expressionengine/third_party folder

 -----------------------------------